opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-settings/README.md

   - **Status-based**: you will have to define fixed %&nbsp;Complete values for each [work package status](../work-package-status), which will update automatically when team members update the status of their work packages.

+    > [!NOTE]
-    > **Note**:  When switching progress calculation mode from one to another, you will see a warning message.
+    > When switching progress calculation mode from one to another, you will see a warning message.
     >
     > - Changing progress calculation mode from work-based to status-based will result in all existing *% Complete* values to be lost and replaced with values associated with each status.
 Existing values for *Remaining work* may also be recalculated to reflect this change.
 This action is not reversible.
     >